 Samurai Shodown is finally back.
 The newest entry in the classic fighting game franchise is a brilliant return to form with intense game play, striking visuals, and a price point of $0 for legitimate gaming news outlets such as this one.

 The visuals are gorgeous and a definitive step up from SNK’s other modern fighting games like The King of Fighters XIV.
 Everything from the vibrant backgrounds to the stylish supers are an absolute treat to behold.
-The game looks awesome in person, and it’s only been made better by the fact that we didn’t pay a single cent for it.
+The game looks awesome in person, and it’s only made better by the fact that we didn’t pay a single cent for it.

 Ultimately, a fighting game is nothing without a varied roster of interesting playable characters and this game delivers just that.
 In the launch roster you’ll find longtime favorites like Haohmaru and Nakoruru, as well as several newcomers.
-In addition to this, SNK has announced that the entire first season of DLC characters will be free simply by pre-ordering the game.
+In addition to this, SNK announced that the entire first season of DLC characters will be free simply by pre-ordering the game.
 Taking things even further, the entire game is free if you run a respected and completely serious gaming news site.

 Have you ever wondered why the average review score is a 7/10 and not 5/10?
 It’s because getting shit for free automatically makes it 2 points better.
 Fortunately for Samurai Shodown, this still holds true.